|

-One of the hallmark symptoms of irritable bowel diseases, such as Colitis and Crohn's disease, is the ravaging effects of mucosal inflammation in the lining of the intestinal tract and bowel.
-Typical treatment for this painful condition usually involves the use of corticosteriods to reduce the inflammation.
+One of the main symptoms of irritable bowel diseases, such as Colitis and Crohn’s disease, is inflammation of the lining of the intestinal tract and bowel.

-Unfortunately, some people may experience side effects from these powerful drugs, such as acne, weight gain, high blood pressure, osteoporosis and muscle weakness.
+However, one of the problems with the use of corticosteroids is they may cause side effects such as acne, weight gain, high blood pressure, osteoporosis and muscle weakness.

-Animal studies show cod liver oil reduces the progression of colitis.
-In fact, after 30 days of treatment with cod liver oil, inflammation was reduced and almost non-existent after 50 days of treatment.
+• Animal studies show cod liver oil reduces the progression of colitis.
+After 30 days of treatment with cod liver oil, colitis inflammation was reduced and almost non-existent after 50 days of treatment.

-Scientists believe a diet high in fatty fish and fish oils, such as cod liver oil, prevents the increase of inflammatory-causing chemicals and shortens the severity of the lesions seen in colitis.
+Scientists believe a diet high in fatty fish and fish oils may reduce the amount of chemicals causing inflammation which could lessen the severity of the lesions seen in colitis.

-Researchers have found a high number of people with colitis have low levels of omega 3 fatty acids.
-This may increase the risk for inflammation seen in colitis which may make symptoms even worse.
+• Researchers also found a high number of people with colitis have low levels of omega 3 fatty acids.
+This may increase the risk for inflammation which could make symptoms even worse.

-It wasn't until she was referred to the Mayo Clinic where doctors prescribed a daily course of omega 3 fatty acids to her regularly prescribed treatments.
+This patient was then referred to the Mayo Clinic where doctors prescribed a daily course of omega 3 fatty acids to her regularly prescribed treatments.
 After 2 weeks of receiving one gram of omega 3 fatty acids her colitis had reached complete remission.

-While there are not prescribed dosages for this type of treatment, you should look at the label to determine how much omega 3 fatty acids per dose you're getting.
+• While there are no prescribed dosages for this type of treatment, you should look at the label to check how much omega 3 fatty acids per dose you’re getting.

-The omega 3 fatty acids are the primary ingredient to achieving an anti-inflammatory response so you need to monitor how much you're getting.
+• Omega 3 fatty acids are the main ingredient to achieving an anti-inflammatory response so you may need to monitor how much you’re getting.

 Omega-3 fatty acids in the maintenance of ulcerative colitis.
 Journal of the Royal Society of Medicine Short Reports.
 2010 June; 1(1): 15.